-Mayville State University has recently added majors in Clinical Laboratory Science and Early Childhood Education, Communication, and Studies in Education.
+Mayville State University has recently added majors in Medical Laboratory Science and Early Childhood Education, Communication, Studies in Education and a Music Minor.
 Mayville State also has creative Bachelor of Applied Science degrees in Computer Information Systems and Business Administration.
-These programs allow seamless articulation for students who have earned an Applied Associate or Associate of Science degree.
+These programs allow seamless articulation for students who have earned an Associate of Arts (A.A.), Associate of Applied Science (A.A.S.), an Associate of Science (A.S.), or other Applied Associate degrees.
 The Bachelor of Applied Science degree in Business Administration, Bachelor of Arts degree in Early Childhood, Bachelor of Education degrees in Elementary Education and Early Childhood Education, Bachelor of Science in Business Administration, Bachelor of Science in Mathematics, Bachelor of Education in Mathematics Education, and Bachelor of University Studies are offered at a distance.